KeepTheLidOnTight/randomPassword/README.md

 N/A

 # Furthur Developments/Edits
--Continue to customize elements of the portfolio
+-Continue to adjust the syntax to produce an actual password -Reasearch popups and what could be used instead.
+Popups seem clunky -Consider more styling